slienardy/CAFE/README.md

+# Important remark

+This source code will be updated by January 2021.
+New features include:
+* Non-grading feedback generation (just formative assessment)
+* Non-blocking compilation preprocessing (enables to correct the rest of the Challenge)
+* C Memory allocation assessment example

-# CAFE :Automatic Correction and Feedback to Students
+# CAFE: Automatic Correction and Feedback to Students

 This repository contains
 * CAFÉ sources